Iron needs of babies and children

 No, cow’s milk is not a good source of iron.
 Even though cow’s milk has about as much iron as human milk, the body doesn’t absorb it well.

-- Drinking too much cow’s milk can lead to iron deficiency.
+- Drinking too much cow’s milk can lead to iron deficiency (limit to 500 mL after 12 months of age).

 Should I give my child an iron supplement?